douglasgreen/outlines/computing/data_science/xml.md

 ##### Practical Use of XPath

 XPath is extensively used in a variety of XML processing applications.
-It\'s fundamental in technologies like XSLT for transforming XML documents and in programming libraries for XML parsing and manipulation.
+It's fundamental in technologies like XSLT for transforming XML documents and in programming libraries for XML parsing and manipulation.
 Understanding XPath is crucial for anyone working with XML, as it provides a powerful tool for accessing and manipulating the data held within XML documents precisely and efficiently.

 ## XML Stylesheet Language (XSL)